Change Orders: Stop Leaving Money on the Table

 Economic or Workforce Changes

-During the pre-construction process, you're bidding components of the build to your trade partners and assigning material costs based on the current commodity pricing.
-But a lot can change between this phase and the point in time when you're hiring your trade or actually purchasing the material.
+During the pre-construction process, you bid components of the build to your trade partners and assign material costs based on current commodity pricing.
+But a lot can change between this phase and the point in time when you hire your trade or actually purchase the material.

-A trade partner's schedule might have shifted, and all of a sudden, they are not available for the work, or their project scope has changed from our assumptions during the pre-construction phase.
+A trade partner's schedule might have shifted, and suddenly, they are not available for the work, or their project scope has changed from our assumptions during the pre-construction phase.

-As well, material costs can be volatile.
+Material costs can also be volatile.
 Take lumber, for example.
-Soft lumber trades as a commodity and the price for it changes daily - which means the price you quoted at the start of the project could be significantly different from the price when you actually purchase it.
+Soft lumber trades as a commodity, and its price changes daily, which means the price you quoted at the start of the project could be significantly different from the price you actually paid for it.

 Those additional costs are NOT your responsibility to absorb.